What is FileVault in macOS & Should You Actually Use It?

 How to Turn on FileVault

 In the latest versions of Macs, the FileVault is enabled by default.
 You can turn it off and turn back on whenever you want.
-If your FileVault is not turned on, here is how to do it:
+If your FileVault is not turned on, here is how to turn it on:

 - From your “System Settings” go to “Privacy & Security.“